Furduhlutur/SpaceInvaders/README.md

 # SpaceInvaders
-A clone of the popular space shooter game Space Invaders
+A clone of the popular space shooter game Space Invaders.
+Note: This game is extremely badly optimized and hogs the CPU

 # Gameplay
 Your task is to shoot the Space Invaders, if you succeed and destroy all of them you will go to the next round.